Skip to main content

 callie welch

-Mrs. Callie Welch serves as a lecturer at Tennessee Tech University in the special education program.
-Callie is in her 6th year as an educator and is currently pursuing her EdD in Educational Leadership and Policy Analysis at East Tennessee State University.
+Callie Welch EdD serves as a lecturer at Tennessee Tech University in the special education program.
+She is in her 6th year as an educator and holds an EdD in Educational Leadership and Policy Analysis from East Tennessee State University.
 Her research interests include school culture and climate, inclusive and co-teaching practices, and behavior intervention in the classroom setting.

 SecretaryMelissa Drinnon